CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 This includes changes during a build and changes made interactively.
 This is to ensure that the environment is reproducible and that the dependencies are tracked at any point in time.

-To do so, run the following from login shell in the container.
+To do so, run the following from the login shell in the container.
 The script overwrites the `dependencies/environment.yml` file with the current environment specification, so it's a good idea to commit the changes to the environment file before/after running it.